hazelcast/hazelcast-nodejs-client/README.md

 }).then(function (mp) {
     mapC = mp;

-    // since map names are different, operation will be manipulating
+    // since map names are different, operation is manipulating
-    // different entries, but the operation will take place on the
+    // different entries, but the operation takes place on the
     // same member since the keys ('key1') are the same return mapA.put('key1', 'Furkan');
 }).then(function () {